Tyla

 “By whose definition?
 There isn’t a legal one.
 I’ve seen definitions that include all of us and definitions that include none of us.”

-“You would think, huh?,” Malyn said.
-“To some people, anyone who wasn’t born on this world isn’t human because who really knows what could be going on.
+“You’d think, right?”
+Malyn said.
+“But to some people, anyone who wasn’t born on this world isn’t human, because who really knows what could be going on?
 But then of course that gets weird, because this world has been permeable, like, always, so who would actually know for sure that they don’t have a single person from another world in their family tree?
 Also, none of this is the point.
 The point is, do we or do we not have a vampire in our linen closet?”

-“Oh, no, we would have one hundred percent thought he was a witch,” Malyn said.
-“Just because there was no magic doesn’t mean we didn’t think there was.
-We weren’t the most advanced society.
+“Oh, hell no,” Malyn said cheerfully.
+“We would have one hundred percent thought he was a witch.
+Just because there was no magic doesn't mean we didn't think there was.
+We weren’t exactly the most advanced society.
 When you don’t know shit about shit, everything becomes magic.
 Severe storm?
 Magic.
 Deformed calf?
 Magic.
 Identical twins?
 You better believe those fuckers are magical.
 Never saw a single thing I don’t now have a really boring explanation for.”

-“And Shadow seems… okay?”
+“And Shadow seems… alright?”
 Malyn asked.

 “Well, if nothing else, he probably won’t be much trouble,” Finch said.

 “What do you think Luther meant when he said Shadow was his son?”
 Malyn asked.
-“Like… do you think he actually raised him?”
+“Like, do you think he actually raised him?”

-“Well, I’d hope not,” Tyla commented.
-“Perhaps there’s more to Luther than I know, but from what you’ve told me in the past, he certainly has a troubled history.
+“I certainly hope not,” Tyla commented.
+“From what you’ve told me of Luther’s history, he’s always been a… troubled individual.
 I don’t know what kind of influence he would have been on a young child.”

 “The ones with the burny acid bites?”